SwarupBirare/Learn-Java-Interfaces/README.md

 # Learn-Java-Interfaces

 This Java project demonstrates how to implement multiple interfaces in a single class.
+Basic example of interface with multiple inheritance.
 The `Learn` class implements two interfaces, `A` and `B`, and provides concrete implementations for their methods.

 ## Overview